pA1nD/course-deep-learning/README.md

 How to use this material?

 All course materials are copyrighted by their respective author and owner.
 If you are an instructor and would like to use any materials from this course (slides, labs, code) for educational purposes, you must reference the original source and this repository.

+This repository is open sourced under Apache-2.0 License but the license of the original author might apply.